Taridalu

 Taridalu is a village in the southern state of Karnataka, India.
 It is located in the Gauribidanur taluk of Chikkaballapura district in Karnataka.
-It is situated 27 km away from sub-district headquarter Gauribidanur and 38 km away from district headquarter Chikkaballapura.
+It is situated 27 km away from sub-district headquarter of Gauribidanur and 38 km away from district headquarter, Chikkaballapura.

 Demographics

 According to Census 2011 information the location code or village code of Taridalu village is 623363.
 Taridalu village is also a gram panchayat.
-Villages comes under Taridalu gram Panchayat are Veerammanahalli, Taridalu, Somashattyhalli, Nachakunte and Dyavasandra.
+Villages that come under Taridalu gram Panchayat are Veerammanahalli, Taridalu, Somashattyhalli, Nachakunte and Dyavasandra.

 The total geographical area of village is 597.93 hectares.
 Taridalu has a total population of 1,718 peoples with 873 males and 845 females.
 There are about 442 houses in Taridalu village.
 Gauribidanur is nearest town to Taridalu which is approximately 27 km away.

 Economy

-People belonging to the Taridalu village grow very much maize, millet silk, areca nuts, Ragi, marygold, pumpkins, tuberose etc. The major occupations of the residents of Taridalu are dairy farming.
+People belonging to the Taridalu village grow maize, millet silk, areca nuts, Ragi, marygold, pumpkins, tuberose etc. The major occupations of the residents of Taridalu are dairy farming.
 The dairy cooperative is the largest individual milk supplying cooperative in the state.